The Making of a Fieldcoat

 Each set of parts is rolled and bunched.
 Once gathered in small batches, they are passed to the workshop for production.

 A unique design

 Because the garment has a full-action back, there is plenty of room for the shooter, whilst at the same time looking elegant.

-The final touch is to sew in the Purdey label.
-Proudly ‘made in England’, the coat is ready to journey to Audley House.
+The final touch is to sew in the Purdey label and the coat is ready to journey to Audley House.